What comes after Excel

 Mosaic

 Mosaic focuses on real-time reporting and standardization.
 It connects your systems and gives you a single source of truth for planning.
-It works well if you want automation without too much customization.
+It works well if you want out-of-the-box dashboards and templates, and are happy to adapt your process to them.

 OnPlan